Parcel Delivery Management Services, from The Whistl Group visit parcels website

 They listen to my concerns or issue and treat me with respect…always very knowledgeable and offer good helpful solutions

-Our research showed that men valued 'quick resolution', ‘quick to answer' and 'listening/understand what I need' more than women.
-Women favoured 'a positive attitude / willing to help', ‘friendly and polite' and 'personal service' more than men.
+Our research showed that men valued 'quick resolution', ‘quick to answer', and 'listening/understanding what I need' more than women.
+Women also favoured 'a positive attitude/willingness to help', ‘friendly and polite', and 'personal service' more than men.

 Businesses must avoid keeping their customer on hold for too long by offering a smooth and easy process to gain access to a call agent.
-Once a customer reaches the agent they require a quick resolution from an agent who has a good understanding of the business and the customers’ needs.
+Once a customer reaches the agent they require a quick resolution from an agent who understands the business and the customers’ needs well.
 With a genuine desire to assist, the call agent must display empathy and have a good rapport with the customer.

 Go back to Index